vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 ## 2026-01-08: started pause of hand gripper exercises and strength exercises

-On Thursday 2026-01-08, I started the planned pause of hand gripper exercises and strength exercises for the upcoming COVID vaccine appointment on Saturday 2026-01-10.
+On Thursday 2026-01-08, I started the planned pause of hand gripper exercises and strength exercises for the [upcoming COVID vaccine appointment on Saturday 2026-01-10](2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md).
 I still did jogging as usual.

 ## 2026-01-09: skipped jogging

-On Friday 2026-01-09, I skipped jogging, primarily to make sure I have my first meal early enough and sleep early enough so that my schedule is not too disrupted for my COVID vaccine appointment the next day.
+On Friday 2026-01-09, I skipped jogging, primarily to make sure I have my first meal early enough and sleep early enough so that my schedule is not too disrupted for my [COVID vaccine appointment the next day](2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md).
 Strength exercises and hand gripper exercises were already paused.
 I did breath holds as usual.

-### 2026-01-10: started pause of jogging and breath holds for COVID vaccine
+## 2026-01-10: started pause of jogging and breath holds for COVID vaccine

 On Saturday 2026-01-10, I started the pause of jogging and breath holds as planned.
-This was for my COVID vaccine appointment on 2026-01-10.
+This was for my [COVID vaccine appointment on 2026-01-10](2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md).
 I had also skipped jogging the previous day (2026-01-09) for scheduling reasons, but I had done breath holds on that day.

+## 2026-01-14: resumed hand gripper exercises with left hand as well as jogging

+Both these resumptions were after pauses related to the [2026-01-10 COVID vaccine booster dose](2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md).

+### Hand gripper exercises with left hand

+I resumed hand gripper exercises with my left hand (I got the vaccine in my right arm) on Wednesday 2026-01-14, four days after the vaccine, as planned.

+I was able to do 15 seconds with the 150 lb hand gripper and 22 seconds with the 100 lb hand gripper.
+This is lower than my usual, but not by a huge amount.
+It likely reflects some slight deconditioning and still being on the recovery trajectory from the insult of the vaccine.

+### Jogging

+I resumed jogging on Wednesday 2026-01-14 (four days after the vaccine), a day after the planned date of 2026-01-13 (three days after the vaccine).
+The delay was primarily for scheduling / logistics reasons.
+The first jogging I did was outdoors, and I was able to do only about 1.5 miles compared to my usual of 1.75 miles or more.
+This likely reflects some combination of slight deconditioning and still being on the recovery trajectory from the insult of the vaccine.